List of American supercentenarians: Mary Bidwell

 Mary Electa Bidwell (May 9, 1881 – April 25, 1996) was an American supercentenarian.
 She died aged 114 years and 352 days and is the oldest person on record ever to die in Connecticut.

 Her parents were Charles Woodruff Bidwell and Alice Beach Nobel.
 She was a descendant of John Bidwell, one of the founders of Hartford, Connecticut.
 Bidwell worked as a teacher in a one-room schoolhouse for six years.
 She married Charles Hubbell Bidwell, a distant cousin, in 1906.
 Bidwell lived on her own in North Haven, Connecticut, until she was 110.
 Bidwell died at the Arden House, a nursing home in Hamden, Connecticut.

 Maggie Barnes

 Maggie Pauline Barnes (née Hinnant; c.
 March 6, between 1880 and 1882 – January 19, 1998) was an American supercentenarian.
 She was born to a former slave and married a tenant farmer.
 Barnes died on January 19, 1998, in Johnston County, North Carolina, of gangrene.

 Her exact year of birth has been disputed.
 Though the year 1882 is written in her family bible, her marriage license claims that she was born in 1880.
-Authenticating to what was put on the family Bible, Barnes may have lived for 115 years and 319 days.